mistermicheels/markdown-notes-tree/README.md

 ## Ignored files and folders

-The tool ignores:
+By default, the tool ignores:

 -   Folders starting with `.` or `_`
 -   `node_modules` folders
 -   Files that are not Markdown files

-You can specify additional files or folders to ignore using the `--ignore` command line argument (see below).
+You can customize this using the `--ignore` and `--includeAllDirectoriesByDefault` command line arguments (see below).

 ## Command line arguments